How to Fix a Dry Room: 12 Best Ways to Increase Humidity in Your Home

 6. Leave the Water in the Bathtub and Let it Cool

 If you ever take a bath, don’t drain the water right away after getting out.
-Any remaining heat in the bathwater will still cause some evaporation and add moisture to the air until the water fully cools.
-You can also try doing this with the kitchen sink if you hand wash dishes.
-Note: If you have small children, we do not recommend leaving bath water unattended.
+Any remaining heat in the bathwater will continue causing some evaporation and add moisture to the air until the water fully cools.

 Bathtub filled with water